Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds

 and by Corollary \ref{interiorchamber} we are done. \end{proof} \end{prop}

-Our next goal is to prove that the decomposition of $\mathrm{Big}(X)$ into Boucksom-Zariski chambers is locally finite, i.e. for each point in $\mathrm{Big}(X)$ there exists a neighbourhood meeting only a finite number of Boucksom-Zariski chambers.
-The key to prove this result is the following.
+Our next goal is to prove that the decomposition of $\mathrm{Big}(X)$ into Boucksom-Zariski chambers is locally finite, i.e. for each point in $\mathrm{Big}(X)$ there exists a neighborhood meeting only a finite number of Boucksom-Zariski chambers.
+The key to proving this result is the following.

 \begin{rmk} Let $D$ be a big $\mathbb{R}$-divisor and $A$ an ample $\mathbb{R}$-divisor.
 Then

 This follows directly from the fact that $P(D+A)$ is the maximal $q_X$-nef subdivisor of $D+A$, and $P(D+A)\geq P(D)+A$. \end{rmk}